 3. Tabletop or Mantel Decoration

 A thick pine garland works well as the base for a tabletop or mantel decoration.
-Strands of lights woven into the garland add extra sparkle.
+Strands of lights woven into the garland add extra sparkle, and battery-powered string lights are perfect for tabletop decorations.
 The display gets a vintage touch with the addition of assorted mercury glass ornaments.
+Red mercury glass plastic ornament balls add contrast to the green garland, which then works well with gold or silver accents.
 Position the decorated garland along the top of a mantel or the edge of a table.

 4. Jar of Ornaments